Opening the Gates of the Heart

 Prefer Hebrew?
 Click Here

-On Yom Kippur, Jews across the world gather to fast and pray and sing, in order to cleanse their innermost being and start anew for a cycle of life.
+On this day, Jews across the world gather to fast and pray and sing, in order to cleanse our innermost being and begin a new cycle of life.

-As we pray for our souls to be inscribed in the book of life, before the doors of the sky close, we close the doors of our own bodies.
+As we pray for our souls to be inscribed in the book of life, we close the doors of our own bodies.
 On Yom Kippur no physical nourishment gets in: we don’t eat, we don’t drink, we don’t bathe, we don’t anoint.

-For some, the doors with the outside world close in the other direction too, through the practice of not speaking on Yom Kippur.
+For some, the doors with the outside world close in another direction too, through the practice of not speaking on Yom Kippur.

 What to expect?